Steph375/PawnsGame/README.md

 * Ensured that cards could not be selected in a player's GUI window if it's not that player's turn.
 * Changed the name of the startGame method in the model interface to setUpGame to more accurately describe the behavior of that method.
-* In the model, added a `addModelListener` method to add a ModelListener to the model
+* In the model, added a `addModelListener` method to add a controller.ModelListener to the model
 * In the model added a new `startGame` method that notifies the ModelListeners that it's the first player's turn.
 * We updated the main method in **PawnsBoardGame** to use the new controller